top of page

 The Invisible Mental Load

 Modern motherhood is not just physical care — it’s planning, anticipating, remembering, managing, and worrying.
-From house tasks to schedules, meals, emotional needs, schooling, and safety, a mother’s mind rarely rests.
+From household tasks to schedules, meals, emotional needs, schooling, and safety, a mother’s mind rarely rests.

-Without support, this mental load becomes heavier, and the longing for “before” becomes clearer — not out of regret, but because fewer plates were spinning then.
+Without support, this mental load becomes heavier.
+The longing for “before” becomes clearer — not out of regret, but because fewer plates were spinning then.

 The Loss of Spontaneity